 - CT coronary angiogram (an outpatient x-ray of the arteries of the heart)

 - Stress echocardiogram (a specialised heart ultrasound during exercise )

 - Myocardial perfusion scan ( a special heart muscle x-raoutpatientnt test)

 - 24hr ECG (a heart rhythm recording for 24hr. you take a small recording box home)

 - Coronary angiogram ( see separate info sheet- an inpatient X-ray of the heart arteries)

 - Please bring a list of your tablets with you

 - Please do not have breakfast on the morning of your appointment; you can only drink water

 - Do bring a snack to have after your blood tests

-All patients are offered an appointment within 2 days of a referral, with clinic letters generally sent out within 24hrs.
+An appointment date will be offered no later then 2 days after receipt of referral, with clinic letters generally sent out within 24hrs.